Buying services - your rights

 If you buy goods or services by distance means, such as online, by phone or mail order, you have the right to a seven working days cooling off period during which you can cancel the contract and get your money back.
 If the trader does not fulfil their legal obligations, this cooling off period can be extended.
-For more information, check out the 'Shopping from home' leaflet.
+For more information, check out the 'Buying by internet, phone and mail order - 'distance' contracts explained' leaflet.

 If you sign agreements in your home for a service (which may include goods) and for finance to pay for that service, you should receive copies of the agreements at that time.
 You have the right to cancel five days from the time you receive the second copy of the credit agreement from the finance provider.
 The cancellation applies to the contract for the service as well.

 If something goes wrong

 If the trader refused to release your goods and claims that the work was authorised, they may be entitled to exercise a lien over the goods (this is a legal right to hold disputed goods until payment is made).
 In these circumstances, the only way you can recover possession is to 'pay under protest' and to pursue your claim for reimbursement - it's important to seek advice about paying under protest from Citizens Advice consumer service.